On bisectors in quaternionic hyperbolic space: Bisectors in quaternionic hyperbolic space

 For symmetric spaces there is the following useful criterion.

 \begin{prop} A totally geodesic submanifold of a simply connected Riemannian symmetric space is symmetric if and only if it is reflective. \end{prop}

-As a reflective submanifold is symmetric, at each point there exists a totally geodesic submanifold normal to it.
+As a reflective submanifold is symmetric, at each point there exists a complementary totally geodesic submanifold normal to it.
 In symmetric spaces this normal submanifold is also reflective.
-Since all hyperbolic spaces are symmetric this result holds for any hyperbolic space.
+Since all hyperbolic spaces are symmetric, we have that this result holds for any hyperbolic space.

 Let $M$ be a reflective submanifold in a symmetric simply connected Riemannian space $N$, and $p \in M$.
 Let $M_p^\bot$ denote its {\sl orthogonal complement} at $p$, that is, the connected, complete, totally geodesic submanifold of $N$ with $TM_p^\bot =\nu_p M$.